Earth User’s Guide to Teaching Permaculture

 The Earth User’s Guide to Teaching Permaculture is of key relevance to teachers and students of architecture, landscape design, ecology and other disciplines like geography, regenerative agriculture, agro-ecology and agroforestry, as well as permaculture design.

 Now published and printed in Australia for Aussie and Kiwi permaculturists.
 This edition has been redesigned to sit neatly alongside it’s companion the Earth User’s Guide to Permaculture.
-Wholesale pricing available when purchased in bulk.

 Born in Perth, Rowe was claimed early by the Earth; plants, animals, stones, weather.
 Some years in the Kimberleys as a young girl confirmed it.
 She trained in agriculture science with which she was very disappointed, then moved to France where she lived in the L’Arche community.
 Later at Jordans Village in England she realised she would become a Quaker.